danieltjw/aifutures/README.md

 ## Edge Cases

+Unlikely, more counter-intuitive scenarios

+### Panic over AI

+Societies may not know how to deal with vast new powers gained from human-level AIs.

+The resulting panic may cause widespread disruptions.

+We will need to imagine plausible positive futures to alleviate those fears.

 ### Fast AI takeoff might be safer

-If we are confident that a superhuman level AI will be aligned with our well-being, attempts to suppress it may counter-intuitively be more risky.
+If we are confident that an Artificial Super Intelligence will be aligned with our well-being, pursuing its development may reduce the risk of us unintentionally harming ourselves.

-Societies may not be know how to deal with vast new powers gained from human-level AIs and end up unintentionally destroying ourselves.

-Partnering with an superhuman level AI that will be better at anticipating future effects may be the safer option.

 ### Emotional Stability